Frontend tooling case study

 Technical problem

-Canvas tools have to coordinate mutable pixels, active tool state, pointer input, history, imports, exports, zoom, and resize behavior.
+Canvas tools must coordinate pixels, tool state, pointer input, history, imports, exports, zoom, and resizing.

 Constraints